phatchman/altair_tools/README.md

 ./altairdsk -p cpm.dsk LADDER.COM

 ### Copy multiple files from the disk (get multiple)
-This command allows wildcards of * or ?. <br>
+This command allows wildcards of * or ?.
+Note on Windows you shouldn't use the quotes around the wildcarded filenames.
+They are only needed on linux/unix.
-./altairdsk -G cpm.dsk load.com dump.com 'asm.*' 'p?p.com'<br>
+./altairdsk -G cpm.dsk load.com dump.com 'asm.*' 'p?p.com'

-To get all files from the disk<br>
+To get all files from the disk
 ./altairdsk -G cpm.dsk '*'

 ### Copy multiple files to the disk image (get multiple)